benjaminreid/template-wordpress/README.md

-# template-wordpress
+# WordPress Template

-A starting point for my WordPress sites
+A starting point for my WordPress sites that is ready to go with Timber.

+:scissors:
+---

+# Template

 ## Running locally